 Here is an example, where the learners are asked to read a clue and find a location on the map.
 What are the different types of interactivity?

-The commonly used interactivity in an eleraning environment are as follows.
+The commonly used interactivities in an eLearning environment are as follows.

-Application and Examples Control: In a control interactivity the learners are provided with control over the pace, sequence and form of the instruction.
+In a control interactivity the learners are provided with control over the pace, sequence and form of the instruction.
 It allows learners to determine what content he/she wants to pay attention to.
-It allows them charge of their own learning process.
+It allows them take charge of their own learning process.
 When learners are allowed to self-regulate their own learning process, they can be more motivated and engaged.
 Therefore control interactivity increases the likelihood of more enhanced learning outcomes.
 This in turn allows learning to be more individualized.